Khan Shaykhun chemical attack: Other views

 In 2019, the Princeton University-linked journal Science & Global Security, on whose editorial board Ted Postol sat, intended to publish a paper titled "Computational Forensic Analysis for the Chemical Weapons Attack at Khan Sheikhoun on 4 April 2017" written by Goong Chen, Cong Gu, Postol, Alexey Sergeev, Sanyang Liu, Pengfei Yao and Marlan O. Scully.
-The article questioned the findings of the UN/OPCW investigation which concluded that the Assad regime had used sarin.
+The article questioned the findings of the UN/OPCW investigation which concluded that the Syrian government had used sarin.
 The report's arguments were rebutted in a Bellingcat article that detailed inconsistencies and anomalies in the report's analysis.
 In response to the Bellingcat article, the editors of Science & Global Security said “Regrettably, the Bellingcat group blog post contains a number of incorrect statements about the contents and conclusions of the paper to be published.
 Some of the statements appear to refer to an earlier manuscript and do not take account of all the changes made during the peer review and editorial process managed by this journal”.
 The journal later decided not to publish the paper.